 Hessay boasts an abundance of wildlife; Notable bird species include Barn Owls, Tawny Owls, Little Owls, Great Spotted Woodpecker, Skylarks, Green Plover (Lapwing,) Oyster Catchers & Curlews in summer months, Jays, Rooks, Magpies, and Carrion Crow.
-Fieldfares, redwings & Waxwing are frequent winter visitors.
-The population of small mammals which includes Field, Wood and Harvest Mice, Voles and Shrews, supports the upper end of the food chain of Merlin’s, Kestrels, Red Kites, Buzzards, Hobby, Sparrow Hawks, Goshawks, a Peregrine falcon has been seen to take prey from the surrounding farmland.
-There is a small but increasing mumuration of Starlings that are believed to roost at the west end of Hessay Industrial Estate.
+Fieldfares, Redwings & Waxwings are regular winter visitors.
+The population of small mammals which includes Field, Wood and Harvest Mice, Voles and Shrews, supports the upper end of the food chain of Merlin’s, Kestrels, Red Kites, Buzzards, Hobby, Sparrow Hawks, Goshawks, Peregrine falcons have been seen to take prey from the surrounding farmland.
+There is a small but increasing mumuration of Starlings which are believed to roost at the west end of Hessay Industrial Estate.
 Curlew Field Farm takes it name from the Curlews which nest in the Vicinity.
 Kingfishers and Grey Herons visit the many small ponds in the Parish, which are home to newts and salamanders.
 There are many garden birds, blue tits, long tailed tits, great tits, Blackbirds, Song and Mistle Thrush, Robin’s Wrens Tree and House Sparrows.
 The Cuckoo can be heard calling in April and May.
 Insect life is varied with numerous species of butterflies and moths, Dragonflies, Hoverflies.
 Otters have been seen in local watercourses.
 Bats Roost throughout buildings and trees in the village.
 A number of bat and owl boxes have been erected by Hessay Parish Council to encourage these populations.

 The 2014 Tour De France passed through the Parish from its start in York, residents marked the occasion with a Village Party.